 A cohort’s lifespan ends when the last people in it churn.
 If most of your cohorts churn soon and return rates are low, you have a retention problem.

-While cohort analysis is a long-term and continuous report, some cohorts can be used as models for future estimations.
-Their behavior can guide you what to expect from the cohort that comes in the same time next year.
+While cohort analysis is a long-term and ongoing report, some cohorts can be used as templates for projections.
+Their behavior can guide you what to expect from the cohort that comes in at the same time next year.

 Case in point: One client of ours, a seller of artisan coffee, didn’t think they have much to offer for Valentine’s Day.